-The success of your business (online or offline) depends on you clearly defining your target audience if you expect to build a solid foundation so that you create a profitable long-term asset.
+The success of your personal blog, online shop or business (online or offline) depends on you clearly defining your target audience if you expect to build a solid foundation so that you engage readers to create a profitable long-term asset.

 Understanding who you want to attract is crucial to every decision you make, from the words in your marketing messages to website design, including the channels you use for advertising and communication.
 It’s fundamental to your success!